 Sticking with the foodie theme, the small market town of Thivers is known as the capital of foie gras.
 The Saturday market showcases all manner of local produce; apples, Limousin beef, pork, duck, goose and walnuts, but from November to March it is usually the foie gras that takes centre stage.

 The Perigord Vert also has stunning chateaux, Romanesque churches and bastides to enjoy.
+(Chateau de Jumilhac has some very interesting stories associated with it.)
 And if you like to keep active, biking, canoeing, hiking and various water sports are all available.
-(As well as the rivers there are artificial lakes to enjoy.)
+As well as the rivers there are artificial lakes to enjoy.

 If you need more ideas, please take a look at our blog, ‘What to do in the Dordogne‘.